AlTimofeyev/pypalex/README.md

 <img src="https://github.com/AlTimofeyev/pypalex/blob/main/Assets/README_EXAMPLE-tsujin_bohboh-Holiday.PNG" alt="Package Example with Background Image by tsujin_bohboh on Twitter" title="Package Example with Background Image by tsujin_bohboh on Twitter" align="center">

 <p align="justify">
-PyPalEx is a tool for extracting color palettes from images and generating a JSON format file with light and dark color themes.
+PyPalEx is a tool for extracting color palettes from images and storing them in JSON / YAML formated files.
 This tool is intended to be OS independent, for use by the tech community for developing their own custom theme managers or by artists who want to extract color palettes for their art from images, pictures or wallpapers they adore.
 </p>

 <br>